How To Prepare for Your Colonoscopy Using SUPREP® Bowel Prep Kit

 • You can drink clear liquids until 4 hours before your scheduled arrival time.
 Do not eat anything until after your procedure.

-• Take only the medications you were told to take the morning of your procedure.
+• Take only the medicines you were told to take the morning of your procedure.
 Take them with a few sips of water no later than 2 hours before you arrive at the hospital.

 • If you wear contact lenses, wear your glasses instead.